 Tap the "New Game" button, which slides away to reveal a tray of targets beneath.
 If the "New Game" button isn't visible, it means that a game is in progress.
-You can tap the "Finished" button in the lower left to clear it out and start over.
-Tap the "i" info button in the lower right to flip it over and set the options for your game.
+You can tap the "Finished" button on the left to clear it out and start over.

 Tap a ray bay (one of the 32 five-side red shapes around the outside) to fire a ray.
 In order to fire precisely the one you want, you can hold your finger down on the edge and an orange halo will appear around the ray that's going to fire when you release.
 You can slide your finger along the edge to position this halo, releasing on the ray bay you intended.